proplot-dev/proplot/docs/configuration.rst

 The proplotrc file
 ------------------

-When you install ProPlot for the first time, a ``.proplotrc`` file is generated and placed in your home directory.
-This is just like the `matplotlibrc file
+When you import ProPlot for the first time, a ``.proplotrc`` file is generated and placed in the home directory.
+To update this file after a version change, simply remove it, then import ProPlot again.
+This file is just like the `matplotlibrc file
 <https://matplotlib.org/stable/tutorials/introductory/customizing.html#customizing-with-matplotlibrc-files>`__,
 but for changing both ProPlot *and* matplotlib settings.
 The syntax is basically the same as the ``matplotlibrc`` syntax.